Casey Sherriff

 Casey Jayde Sherriff (born 22 April 1998) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's (AFLW).
 Sherriff was recruited by Melbourne in September 2018 as a replacement for Melbourne captain, Daisy Pearce, who missed the 2019 season through pregnancy.
 She made her debut against at Casey Fields in the opening round of the 2020 season.

 Statistics

-Updated to the end of finals week 1, 2025.
+Updated to the end of 2025.